toubill/esx_Useable_Items/README.md

  You can use :
 - 2 Umbrellas
 - 4 cases
-- 1 bong ( only with weed_pooch and pharma3 ( pharma3 is legal weed on my server. change the value if you need)
+- 1 bong ( only with weed_pooch and/or pharma3 ( pharma3 is legal weed on my server. change the value if you need)

 ------
 HOW TO :